 Where: David Braley Health Sciences Centre, 100 Main Street West

 - Tony Araujo, Laurier University, Brantford.
 Assistant Vice-President: Campus Administration & Special Constable Service

 - Andi van Koeverden, Mount Community Centre, Strategic Advancement Director

 - Avvey Peters, Communitech, Vice President Partnerships

-This event is presented in partnership with McMaster University's Office of Community Engagement, the national not-for-profit Evergreen, and supported by the Government of Ontario.
+This event is part of the CityAge: Build the Future conference taking place on May 24 &25, and is presented in partnership with McMaster University's Office of Community Engagement, the national not-for-profit Evergreen, and supported by the Government of Ontario.